annapasca/neuropype/_sources/examples/params.txt

 ===========

 We use a parameters file where we define all the variables that are specific for the data analysis.
+Here a list of all possible variables for the different pipelines provided by NeuroPype.

 Set path and subjects list
 ++++++++++++++++++++++++++